 Any situation where a student feels unsafe in school because of bullying is not tolerated in our school.
 We are committed to providing safe, secure and stimulating environments for all students.
 As part of this commitment we have policies and guidelines to prevent and manage bullying.

 Unfortunately, the word 'bullying' conjures up many varied definitions that are sometimes not very helpful in resolving any unpleasant experience a student has.
 Clarifying the definition of bullying is vitally important so that children, parents and staff at school approach and resolve any 'incident' in an appropriate manner.
 Bullying is when one or more people deliberately upset or hurt another person, their property, reputation or social acceptance, and this action is repeated over time.
 There are three broad categories of bullying:

 - Direct physical bullying Examples include hitting, tripping or damaging property. - Direct verbal bullying Examples include name calling, insults or verbal abuse. - Indirect bullying This form of bullying is harder to recognise and is designed to harm someone's social reputation.
 Examples include spreading rumours, encouraging others to socially exclude someone and cyber-bullying. eg. use of text messages, e-mail Many distressing behaviours are not examples of bullying even though they are unpleasant and often require teacher intervention and management.
 There are three socially unpleasant situations that are often confused with bullying: - Mutual conflict There is an argument or disagreement between students but not an imbalance of power.
 Both parties are upset and usually both want a resolution to the problem.
-However, unresolved mutual conflict sometimes develops into a bullying situation with one person becoming targeted repeatedly for 'retaliation' in a one-sided way. - Social rejection Unless the social rejection is specifically directed towards someone and involves deliberate and repeated attempts to cause distress, exclude or create dislike by others, it is not bullying.
-Random acts - Single episodes of nastiness or physical aggression are not the same as bullying.
+However, unresolved mutual conflict sometimes develops into a bullying situation with one person becoming targeted repeatedly for 'retaliation' in a one-sided way. - Social rejection Unless the social rejection is specifically directed towards someone and involves deliberate and repeated attempts to cause distress, exclude or create dislike by others, it is not bullying. - Random acts Single episodes of nastiness or physical aggression are not the same as bullying.
 If a student is verbally abused or pushed on one occasion they are not being bullied.
 Nastiness or physical aggression that is directed towards many different students is not the same as bullying Solutions to the above variety of 'bullying' and 'non-bullying' behaviours differ greatly.
 It is therefore important that you contact the school with your concerns and then work with us to resolve the issue.
 We are committed to the happiness and well-being of every student at our school and we have different solution focussed responses to each of the above situations.

+Student Assistance

-Student Assistance If you require assistance meeting expenses related to your child's education you are welcome to call the school and ask to speak with the Principal Mr Attard who will accommodate all requests.
-"Berkeley West Paint and Play" Playgroup A free playgroup for children 0-5 years and their parents/carers is open every Friday morning during school term from 9.00-10.45am at Berkeley West Public School in the preschool room.
-Absolutely free!
-All welcome!
-See you and your kids there!
-Call 4272 1422 during school hours if you have any enquiries.
+If you require assistance meeting expenses related to your child's education you are welcome to call the school and ask to speak with the Principal Mr Attard who will accommodate all requests.

 Attendance Cup!

 Congratulations to all the students who seem very determined at the moment to take out the Berkeley West Public School Attendance Cup.
-Well done 1/2H and 5/6H who have won the trophy over the last two weeks!
+Well done 2/3F who have won the trophy over the last two weeks!